Elections & Voting

 - Maintaining and preserving the records of the election

-On June 22, 2022, the Governor signed the "VOTES Act", which allows a provision for Early Voting by MAIL for all upcoming elections.
+The "VOTES Act" allows a provision for Early Voting by MAIL for all upcoming elections.

 If you choose to vote by Mail, please remember that all ballots must be returned by 8PM on election night.

 To request an early voting ballot, please fill out and sign the Vote by Mail Application (PDF) for each person making a request.
 Applications can be submitted by mail, email, or fax.
 If you are emailing your application, you may either scan or take a photo of your signed application and email it to your local election office.
 Typed signatures are not acceptable.

 Absentee Ballot Eligibility